h4rm/ThreePhotonsNotebook/README.md

-IJulia Notebook accompanying the following paper:
+Supplementary IJulia Notebook for the paper "Structure determination from single molecule X-ray scattering with three photons per image".

 In addition to the dependencies below, you will have to install the [ThreePhotons.jl](https://github.com/h4rm/ThreePhotons.jl) package (not listed in the Official Julia Repository).